fatimahmayouf/HW_Week2_Day1_DefiningClasses/README.md

 ---
 The Homework has three components to be delievered before 9AM: ⚠️
 - Practice with Class Defining.
-- Practice with Instance Constrcuting and Class Funcions.
+- Practice with Instance Constrcuting and Class Functions.
 - (Optional) Classes Challenge.
 > Note: You must save all your solution as `solution.kt` to be submitted before 9AM. ⚠️
 # Instructions 📋